aneeshafedo/Templates/Connector-Templates/sfdc_templates/sfdc_opportunity_update_to_slack/README.md

-# Send Slack Channel Message when a Salesforce Opportunity is marked `Closed Won`
+# Send Slack Channel Message when a Salesforce Opportunity is Updated

 ## Intergration Use Case
-At the execution of this template, when opportunity stage is updated to `Closed Won`, Slack notification will be sent to a specidied Slack channel
+At the execution of this template, when an opportunityis updated , Slack notification will be sent to a specidied Slack channel

 ## Supported Versions